 - Done every 1-3 years (depending on the type of test) starting at age 45 to look for DNA changes and small amounts of blood in the stool that could come from colon cancer or pre-cancerous polyps.
 A colonoscopy is needed if the stool test is positive.

 - Commercial insurance: Pays for both the stool-based test and colonoscopy (including polyp removal) after a positive stool test if it was done after May 31, 2022.
 For tests performed before May 31, 2022, the stool-based test is covered at 100%, but you might have to pay some of the costs for the colonoscopy.

-- Medicare: Pays for the stool-based test at no cost, but you may have to pay some of the cost of the colonoscopy if you have a positive test result.
+- Medicare: Pays for both the stool-based test and colonoscopy at no cost, but you may have to pay some of the cost of the colonoscopy if you have polyp(s) removed.

 - Procedure for people at average risk for colon cancer.

 - Done every 10 years starting at age 45 to look for (and remove, if needed) colon polyps in patients who do not have any symptoms, such as bleeding, gut pain or diarrhea.

 - Commercial insurance: Costs for your colonoscopy, bowel prep, sedation (medicine to put you to sleep), lab work, and the hospital or ambulatory surgery center where the colonoscopy was done are covered 100% by health insurance even if polyps are removed.